SPEND OVER £70 FOR FAST FREE UK SHIPPING

 Given that macular degeneration is one of the leading causes of blindness across the world, that’s got to give you peace of mind.

 Metabolic syndrome is a fancy name for the group of lifestyle diseases we all need to think about.
 Obesity, belly fat, high blood pressure, high triglycerides and insulin levels are a big threat to growing numbers of people in the UK.
+And for good reasons - these factors massively increase your risk of developing type 2 diabetes and heart disease.

-It’s been shown time and time again that omega 3 fatty acids are crucial for brain growth in babies and brain development in toddlers.
+It’s been shown time and time again that omega-3 fatty acids are crucial for brain growth in babies and brain development in toddlers.
 Not surprising when you consider that DHA makes up 40 percent of the polyunsaturated fatty acids in the brain.

+Experts think that the benefits of supplementing with a good quality omega-3 fish oil start during pregnancy (3).
 Benefits to the child include better communication and social skills, fewer behavioural problems, less risk of developmental problems, ADHD, and autism, and overall higher intelligence.
-And omega 3 fish oils will benefits your child’s eye health, too.
+And omega 3 fish oils will benefit your child’s eye health, too.

-We’ve already mentioned the importance of taking an omega 3 supplement during pregnancy.
+We’ve already mentioned the importance of taking an omega-3 supplement during pregnancy.
 But it’s not just the developing baby who will benefit.
 Mum will, too, because the body gets depleted of EPA and DHA during pregnancy.

 It’s not cheery reading, but the facts are clear: heart attacks, heart disease, and strokes are the number one causes of death for men and women all around the world.